Mark Felt: Haldeman informs Nixon about Felt's leaks

 Days after the burglary, Nixon and White House chief of staff H. R. Haldeman talked about putting pressure on the FBI to slow down the investigation.
-The District of Columbia police had called in the FBI because they found the burglars had wiretapping equipment.
+The District of Columbia police had summoned the FBI because they found the burglars had wiretapping equipment.
 Wiretapping is a crime investigated by the FBI.
 Haldeman told President Nixon on June 23, 1972, that Felt would "want to cooperate because he's ambitious".
 These tapes were not declassified and revealed for some time.

 Haldeman later initially suspected lower-level FBI agents, including Angelo Lano, of speaking to the Post.
 But in a taped conversation on October 19, 1972, Haldeman told the president that sources had said that Felt was speaking to the press.

 You can't say anything about this because it will screw up our source and there's a real concern.
 Mitchell is the only one who knows about this and he feels strongly that we better not do anything because ... if we move on him, he'll go out and unload everything.
 He knows everything that's to be known in the FBI.
 He has access to absolutely everything.

 Haldeman also said that he had spoken to White House counsel John W. Dean about punishing Felt, but Dean said Felt had committed no crime and could not be prosecuted.

 When Acting FBI Director Gray returned from his sick leave in January 1973, he confronted Felt about being the source for Woodward and Bernstein.
 Gray said he had defended Felt to Attorney General Richard G. Kleindienst: "You know, Mark, Dick Kleindienst told me I ought to get rid of you.
 He says White House staff members are concerned that you are the FBI source of leaks to Woodward and Bernstein".
 Felt replied, "Pat, I haven't leaked anything to anybody."
 Gray told Felt:

 I told Kleindienst that you've worked with me in a very competent manner and I'm convinced that you are completely loyal.
 I told him I was not going to move you out.
 Kleindienst told me, "Pat, I love you for that."